BeStateless/RAMCloud/README.md

 # RAMCloud

+**THIS REPO IS DEPRECATED!!!**

+If you are looking for the current RAMCloud repo maintained by Stateless, which is used by the Stateless Software Router version 4.0 & later, it is [here](https://gitlab.com/stateless/ramcloud).

+## Older Instructions

 This is the Stateless fork of RAMCloud.
 Instead of maintaining a normal git fork we use [stgit](http://www.procode.org/stgit/) to maintain a patchset.
 This simplifies things by keeping the upstream history entirely outside of our repo